OpenVidu/openvidu.io-docs/docs/openvidu-pro/deployment/on-premises.md

 #### Docker compose

-To solve any other issue, it is important to understand how is OpenVidu executed.
+To solve any other issue apart from configuration ones, it is important to understand how is OpenVidu service executed.

 OpenVidu is executed as a docker-compose file.
 The commands executed by the script are the standard docker-compose commands, so internally they just do: